 It is the Landlord’s responsibility to ensure that all gas appliances are maintained in good order.
 Gas appliances must be checked for safety on an annual basis by a Gas Safe registered engineer.

 To work legally on gas appliances and installations contractors must be on the Gas Safe register.
-Collinson Hall thoroughly vets all contractors and any contractor instructed by Collinson Hall to carry out work on gas appliances and installations has supplied Collinson Hall with their up to date licence card.
+As leading letting agents in St Albans, Collinson Hall thoroughly vets all contractors and any contractor instructed by Collinson Hall to carry out work on gas appliances and installations has supplied Collinson Hall with their up to date licence card.

 Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020